Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/workflow-orchestration.md

 Using Hornbill to automate your workflows offers numerous business benefits compared to manually processed workflows, or using systems that require a lot of coding and programming to meet your workflow and automation needs.

-Here are some of the key key benefits:
+Here are some of the key business benefits:

 |Benefit|Description|
 |:--|:--|